-Yes – Screenplay formatting really is that important
+Yes – Screenwriting formatting really is that important

 10. Augment your craft with the best tech tools